ilonakosinska/ilonakosinska.github.io/index.md

   The application is available in the following operating systems for mobile devices: iOS and Android.

-  The latest version of the app for iOS: 1.0(9)
+  The latest version of the app for iOS: 1.1(5)

-  The next upcoming update of the app for iOS: 1.1(5)
+  The next upcoming update of the app for iOS: 1.2(1)

+  The latest version of the app for Android: 1.0(26)

 ### Contact